irvanherz/entityorm/README.md

 ---

-Certainly!
-Here’s a more technical, slightly longer explanation you can include in your docs:

----

 ## 🛠 Acorn Parsing and External Scope Handling

 EntityORM leverages **Acorn**, a JavaScript parser, to statically analyze and convert JavaScript expressions inside `.map()` and `.filter()` callbacks into SQL queries.
 This approach allows you to write native JavaScript code that feels like array operations but runs as optimized SQL in the database.